 Redraw facility

-Any extra repayments you make on your home loan beyond the minimum monthly/fortnightly requirement can be accessible through a redraw facility (if your mortgage has one).
+Any extra repayments you make on your home loan beyond the minimum monthly/fortnightly requirement can be accessible through a redraw facility (if your loan has one).
+These extra payments not only effectively reduce the interest you’ll pay over the life of your loan but can also cut the term of the loan.
+The funds can also be accessed if you decide to purchase another property or need them for any other purpose.

 How to raise your home's equity

-There are several ways you can boost the equity you have in your property
+There are several ways you can boost the equity you have in your property.
+These include:

 What to watch out for when using equity to buy a second property

-As with any major financial commitment, refinancing to access a property’s equity is definitely not risk-free.
+As with any major financial commitment, refinancing to access a property’s equity is certainly not risk-free.

-If you’re using the equity to put a deposit on a second house, you’ll essentially be paying off two home loans instead of one, so you’ll need to ensure your cash flow can handle it.
-Also, as mentioned earlier, refinancing your current home to access equity is increasing the debt on your current home loan, so you’ll be paying it off for longer and paying much more in interest over the life of the loan.
+If you’re using the equity to put a deposit on a second property, you’ll essentially be paying off two home loans instead of one, so you’ll need to be sure your cash flow can handle it.
+Also, refinancing your current home to access equity effectively increases your debt.
+That means you’ll paying your loan off for longer and paying much more in interest over the life of the loan.

-You also need to consider the consequences property investment will have on your portfolio.
-Having most of your money tied up in the property market may leave your wealth overly concentrated in that one asset class, instead of having a diversified portfolio of cash, shares and property.
-So if the property market experiences a widespread dip, so too could your wealth.
+You also need to consider the consequences property investment will have on your investment portfolio.
+Having most of your money tied up in the property market may leave your wealth overly concentrated in that one asset class, instead of being spread across a diversified portfolio of cash, shares, and property.
+It means if the property market experiences a widespread dip, so too could your wealth.

-Also, if you cross-collaterise, you run the risk of losing all the securitised properties should you become unable to service the loan.
+Also, if you decide to cross-collaterise to expand your property portfolio, it exposes you to the risk of losing all your securitised properties should you become unable to service the loan.

 Have a safety net available